Active Substance: pregabalin

 How is Pregabalin Mylan used?

 Pregabalin Mylan is available as capsules (25, 50, 75, 100, 150, 200, 225 and 300 mg) and can only be obtained with a prescription.
 The recommended starting dose is 150 mg per day, divided into two or three doses.
 After three to seven days, the dose can be increased to 300 mg per day.
-Doses can be increased up to twice more until the most effective dose is reached.
+Doses can be increased further until the most effective dose is reached.
 The maximum dose is 600 mg per day.
-Stopping treatment with Pregabalin Mylan should also be done gradually, over at least a week.
-Doctors may need to lower the dose in patients who have kidney problems.
+To stop treatment with Pregabalin Mylan the dose should be reduced gradually, over at least a week.
+Patients who have kidney problems may need to take lower doses.

 How does Pregabalin Mylan work?